MadhuraBelsare1/card-developer/docs/gettingstarted/webhook-product-preview.md

 **SSN Format:** selection of Social Security number format to be included in Events
    - Options: masked or unmasked Social Security number.

 **Webhook condition:** selection of individual webhook enablement.
 Use this feature to enable or disable webhooks.

-<h3 id="two">Subscription Review and Setup</h3>
+<h3 id="two">Review and Setup Subscription</h3>

 <div class="row" style="text-align:center;" markdown=1>
 ![](assets/images/webhook.png)